mdn/content/files/en-us/web/javascript/reference/global_objects/array/reduce/index.md

 If elements are appended to the array after `reduce` begins to iterate over the array, the appended elememts are not visited by *callbackfn*.

-If existing elements of the array are changed, their value as passed to *callbackfn* will be the value at the time `reduce` visits them.
+If existing elements of the array are changed, their values as passed to the callback function will be the values at the time `reduce()` iterates over the elements.

-Elements that are deleted after the call to `reduce` begins and before being visited are not visited.
+Elements that are deleted after the call to `reduce()` begins and before being iterated over are not visited.

 ### Edge cases